 For regular readers, you may have noticed a few rules I’ve set myself.

 – If the chair is 100% identifiable, I’ll stick it in a pink frame.
 Pink for your actual Pterodactyl.

 – If the chair appears again and again in a number of stories, then so be it, I’ve got to be completist where possible..

 – If I can’t identify the chair, I’ll find a close match where possible, and be honest about it.
 If nothing else, it might reveal some interesting observations about what was out there, the history of chairs, or give a clue to what the designers were thinking.

 And it is definitely the last rule that is the mainstay of this blog post as we explore seasons 2 and 3, where Doctor Who has found its feet, and was starting to run.

 You see, there are not many identifiable chairs in this period of the show, but along the way we might discover something about Roman times, chrome cantilever designs, or the ‘Wild West’.
 Let’s make the best of these slim pickings.

 Even as a Doctor Who fan of 35 – 40 years, there are still stories that I know little about, or do not remember much.
 This story is one.
 Luckily our old friends the PEL desk chairs are more than familiar.
 These British made chairs were designed by Bruno Pollak in the 1930’s, using steel and canvas.
 I believe this to be their first appearance in the series.

-There are also some fairly typical wooden industrial swivel chairs, and dining chairs, possibly 1920’s in manufacture.
+There are also some nice wooden industrial swivel chairs (based on the Victorian ‘Captain’ chair), and dining chairs, possibly Edwardian in manufacture.